bretmullinix/openshift-idm-cluster-on-aws/part7-configure-nexus-docker-registry/readme.md

 1. Run the command `docker pull 3.236.165.103:8083/my_postgres:8083`

-    You should see your image pulled from nexus private repo.
+    You should see your image pulled from the nexus private repo.

 We have finished the nexus docker configuration tutorial.
 Please continue with the tutorials [here](../readme.md).